kvuong2711/aerial-megadepth/data_generation/README.md

     └── ...
 ```

-> 💡 **Note:** This step requires manual interaction with Google Earth Studio which is a bit inconvenient.
-Therefore, we actively welcome [PRs](https://github.com/your-repo-url) or discussions that help automate this step or streamline rendering workflows.
+> 💡 Note: This step currently requires manual interaction with Google Earth Studio, which can be inconvenient.
+We actively welcome PRs or discussions that explore ways to automate or streamline this step!

 #### Step 2: Extract Frames & Align Metadata